 Avocado is a nutrient-dense, whole-food choice that helps you avoid weight gain and reduce the risk of obesity.
 Avocados are medium-calorie fruits that help to reduce adiposity.
 It contains nutrients such as fiber, phytochemicals, mannoheptulose, and monounsaturated fatty acids(MUFAs).

 Dietary fiber in avocado prevents weight gain by improving satiety and inhibiting fat absorption.
 Mannoheptulose is a monosaccharide that helps in weight reduction.
 Avocado is rich in MUFAs, which helps to prevent fat gain and contribute to the loss of excess adiposity.
+Healthy fats are essential after a fasting period.

 There is evidence to suggest that avocados may improve satiety and reduce hunger and food consumption.
 Avocado also impacts gut hormones; this would ultimately help you with calorie intake and weight management.

 According to the Dietary Guidelines for Americans, you should consume a minimum of 2 to 3 ounces of fish servings per week.
 Seafood such as fish, prawns, and shrimps are rich in proteins, vitamin D, and healthy fats.
 Seafood is an excellent fasting food choice because it is nutritious and does not add any unhealthy calories to your diet.
+Try to avoid fish high in mercury, shoot for Salmon and other smaller fish.

 Legumes and beans make you feel full during your fasting hours.
 Studies suggest that black beans, peas, lentils, and chickpeas are linked with a decrease in body weight, even without calorie restriction.